seed-rs/seed-homepage/markdown/structure.md

 ```

 This approach, where we mutate the model directly, is much more concise when
 handling collections.
 We only need to involve `Render(Model...)` once, at the end.
+How-to: set the
-How-to: Reassign `model` as mutable at the start of `update`.
+ `model` parameter to be mutable in the `update` signature.
-Return `model` at the end.
  Mutate it during the match legs.
+Return `Render(model)` at the end.

 As with the model, only one update function is passed to the app, but it may be split into
 sub-functions to aid code organization.